Akemi's Anime World

 Related Recommendations

 Angel Cop has some things in common with AD Police Files, but can't compare in terms of style.
-Ghost in the Shell also deserves a mention, mainly for the setting and far deeper moralizing.
+Ghost in the Shell: Stand Alone Complex (and its sequel) also have a similar setting and morally-questionable anti-heroes, but it is far more nuanced and asks a lot more questions about right, wrong, and philosophy in general.

 Notes and Trivia

-There is a single-volume manga adaptation, originally serialized in Newtype starting a year after the first OAV was released.
-By Taku Kitazaki, ironically much better known for romance comics (in fact, only known for romance comics outside the Angel Cop adaptation), it has a significantly different story and stronger characterization.
+There is a single-volume manga adaptation by Taku Kitazaki, originally serialized in Newtype starting a year after the first OAV was released.
+Kitazaki is ironically much better known for romance manga (in fact, only known for romance manga outside the Angel Cop adaptation); perhaps as a result, the manga version has a significantly different story and stronger characterization.

 US DVD Review